LordVGames/ArtifactOfTheUnchained/README.md

 ## Configuration
 There are also some items whose ability to proc your items I left configurable:
-- All damaging equipment items (off by default)
+- All damaging equipment items (that aren't covered by their own config option) - off by default
-- Sawmerang (on by default since it's built-in bleed needs a proc coefficient)
+- Sawmerang - on by default (it needs a proc coefficient to apply it's guranteed bleed)
-- Electric Boomerang (same situation as sawmerang but for stun)
+- Electric Boomerang (same situation as sawmerang but for stun) - on by default
+- Disposable Missile Launcher (and Starstorm 2 Armed Backpack) missiles  - off by default
-- Shuriken (off by default)
+- Shuriken - off by default
-- Egocentrism (off by default)
+- Egocentrism - off by default
-- Fireworks (off by default)
+- Fireworks - off by default
-- Genesis Loop (on by default)
+- Genesis Loop - on by default
-- Malachite & Perfected elite passive attacks (on by default)
+- Malachite, Perfected, and Twisted elite passive attacks - on by default

 I also made it configurable whether or not procs are able to crit or not, allowed by default.
-IIRC procs couldn't crit in ror1 & rorr, so it's an option for those who want it.
+I don't remember if procs could crit or not in ror1 & rorr, so it's an option for those who want it.

 Along with all that, if everyone in a multiplayer game changes a config option for the artifact using Risk of Options, config options can be changed mid-run!
 Best to do it in the bazaar or just somewhere where there's no combat going on to prevent any errors.

-## Items unaffected
-Sadly I couldn't figure out how to do make *every* item unable to proc, though.
-These are the only ones that AFAIK I'm unable to prevent proccing on-hit items without modifying the items directly:
-- Headstompers
-- Cryptic Source from Starstorm 2
-- Beta Constructs from SivsContentPack

-I was also unable to let twisted elite effects proc items, as it's internally seen as razorwire which this artifact prevents from proccing items.
-That means this artifact indirectly nerfs twisted elites!

 ## Bugs/Suggestions
 Due to the way this artifact works I have a feeling that either the procs from some mod somewhere gets turned off when it shouldn't, or I missed an item that needs to be explicitly checked for to prevent item proccing.